Muslims unite to raise funds for Jewish cemetery

 "All bomb threats this year proved to be hoaxes, and all JCCs impacted have returned to regular operations," the association said in a statement.

-Muslim-Americans step up to support
+Muslim Americans step up to support

 Sarsour of MPower Change and El-Messidi of CelebrateMercy organized the crowdfunding campaign to support the vandalized cemetery.